Manukhurana97/Kafka/README.md

 **Kafka Brokers**

 1. A kafka cluster is composed of multiple brokers (servers).
-2. Each brokers is identified with its id (Integers)
+2. Each brokers are identified with its id (Integers)
-3. Each brokers contain's certain topic partitions.
+3. Each brokers contains certain topic partitions.
-4. After connection to any broker(called a boorstrap broker), you will be connected to the entire cluster(kafka client have smart mechanics for that).
+4. After connection to any broker(called a bootstrap broker), you will be connected to the entire cluster(kafka client have smart mechanics for that).
 5. A good number to get started is 3 brokers , but some big clusters have over 100 brokers.